 Simple English definitions for legal terms

-Read a random definition: no fault
+Read a random definition: offer of performance

 Uncertified security refers to a type of security that is not backed by any official certification.
 A security is something that shows ownership or creditor rights in a company or government, like stocks or bonds.
 However, uncertified securities do not have any official documentation to prove their ownership or value.
 This can make them risky to invest in, as their value is not guaranteed.